 Note: All areas are bounded by the shoreline and the outer boundary of the EEZ, unless otherwise indicated.
-Source: WPRFMC 2009a, b.
+Source: WPRFMC 2005.

-EFH for at least one life stage of a managed species group extends from the shoreline to the outer extent of the EEZ from the surface to a water depth of 3,280 ft (1,000 m) and includes bottom habitat to a depth of 1,312 ft (400 m).
-Thus, the entire coast of Guam is considered EFH.
+EFH for at least one life stage of a managed species group extends from the shoreline to the outer extent of the EEZ from the surface to a water depth of 3,280 ft (1,000 m) and includes bottom habitat to a depth of 1,312 ft.
+(400 m).

-HAPC within submerged lands around Guam includes seamounts and banks to depths of 3,280 ft (1,000 m), escarpments and slopes between 130 and 920 ft (40 and 280 m), and specific areas around Ritidian Point, Haputo ERA, Jade Shoals in Apra Harbor, and Orote ERA.
+HAPC within submerged lands around Guam includes seamounts and banks to depths of 3,280 ft (1,000 m), escarpments and slopes between 130 and 920 ft (40 and 280 m), bottom habitat down to depths of 328 ft (100 m) and specific areas around Ritidian Point, Haputo ERA, Jade Shoals in Apra Harbor, and Orote ERA.

 EFH life stage, status, and life history for each of these management units are summarized below.
-See the FEP for Mariana Archipelago (WPRFMC 2009a) for a detailed listing of all FEP MUS.
+See the FEP for Mariana Archipelago [WPFMC 2005] for a detailed listing of all FMP MUS.